Collaborative Semantic Alignment in Recommendation Systems: Experiments

 \subsection{RQ2: Cold-start Evaluation}

 Table~\ref{tab:cold-start-exp} provides an overview of the results of cold-start item recommendations.
-Key findings include: 1) Our model, $\text{CollabContext}_{w/o\text{MLP}}$, consistently outperforms the best-performing baseline models in cold-start item recommendations.
-In contrast, DropoutNet and Heater, despite utilizing the same item contextual representations as item features, and employing pre-trained Matrix Factorization (MF) to initialize user and item representations, fall short in comparison to our model.
-This underscores the efficacy of CollabContext in leveraging item contextual knowledge and highlights the benefits of its unified representational space, seamlessly integrated into the item contextual representation space, as illustrated in Fig.~\ref{fig:alignment}.
-This integration serves a dual purpose: it retains the semantic richness of item contextual descriptions while effectively addressing the cold-start item challenge.
-Importantly, CollabContext accomplishes this without the need for auxiliary modules or additional steps.
-2) collaborative-based models struggle to harness the informative item contextual representation for addressing the cold-start item problem.
-This challenge arises from the Semantic Disparity between Contextual and Collaborative spaces.
-Treating users and items as equal entities during training leads to an alignment of the unified representation space into a new space that diverges from the original item contextual representation space.
-Consequently, when a new item is introduced, its contextual representation deviates from the unified representation space, causing the model to encounter difficulties in making recommendations for the new item.
+Key findings include: 1) Our model, CARec, consistently outperforms the best-performing baseline models in cold-start item recommendations.
+In contrast, DropoutNet and Heater, despite utilizing the same item semantic representations as item features, and employing pre-trained Matrix Factorization (MF) to initialize user and item representations, fall short in comparison to our model.
+This underscores the efficacy of CARec in leveraging item semantic knowledge and highlights the benefits of its unified representational space, seamlessly integrated into the item semantic representation space.
+This integration serves a dual purpose: it retains the semantic richness of item semantic descriptions while effectively addressing the cold-start item challenge.
+Importantly, CARec accomplishes this without the need for auxiliary modules or additional steps.
+2) collaborative-based models struggle to harness the informative item semantic representation for addressing the cold-start item problem.
+This challenge arises from the Semantic Disparity between semantic and Collaborative spaces.
+Treating users and items as equal entities during training leads to an alignment of the unified representation space into a new space that diverges from the original item semantic representation space.
+Consequently, when a new item is introduced, its semantic representation deviates from the unified representation space, causing the model to encounter difficulties in making recommendations for the new item.
+4) The performance ranking of baseline models shows notable variations in the Yelp dataset.
+Specifically, SimpleX$_\text{TEXT}$ outperforms DropoutNet, while NCL$_\text{TEXT}$ experiences a marked decline.
+This shift can be attributed to the nature of text data in the Yelp dataset, which generally consists of shorter and simpler textual content compared to the comprehensive product descriptions found in the Amazon dataset.
+For example, a typical Yelp entry might list a business name like "Spice Garden" along with categories such as ["Restaurants", "Food", "Seafood", "Desserts", "Indian"].
+The concise and straightforward nature of Yelp's text information, unlike Amazon's detailed descriptions, impacts the effectiveness of textual embeddings.
+Nevertheless, our model, CARec, demonstrates superior performance by effectively integrating both ID and semantic information, maintaining its lead despite these challenges.
+5) The performance of \textit{Instructor-xl} on the Electronics and Office Products datasets highlights its effectiveness, attributing to its capacity to generate meaningful semantic representations.
+This underscores the significant advantages of leveraging semantic representations, particularly in scenarios characterized by sparse data or the cold-start problem.